ex0dus-0x/ex0dus-0x.github.io/content/blog/fuzzable.md

 ### Metric #1: Function Identification

 Metric #1 is simple: look at the function call itself and its parameters.
-A good target could be conveniently named to suggest that it takes raw input, with arguments that consume a raw buffer or a filename, and is the entry point for potentially vulnerable processing code.
+A good target could be conveniently named to suggest that it takes raw input, with a buffer or filename input, and is the entry point for potentially vulnerable processing code.

 For a function that does some type of parsing, this may involve incrementally scanning and error-checking a raw input, and then finalizing by generating some sort of structure with attributes to represent the parsed unit of code.
 For example: